 Manufacturers create plastic bags, and then distribute them to distribution centers for major brands and companies (think Walmart and Giant Foods for example).

 From there, they’re then distributed through an internal program to stores, and picked up by the consumers upon exiting with their groceries.

 Why Are Plastic Bags Bad?

-So let’s dissect them so we can first understand how bad plastic bags are for the environment, then discuss the excellent benefits of switching to reusable bags.
+So let’s dissect them so we can first understand how bad plastic bags are for the environment, then discuss the excellent benefits of switching to reusable items like multi-use bags.

 One trillion plastic bags are created every year.